What to wear:

 You’ll want to make sure you measure your “natural waist,” which lies on the narrowest point between your pelvis and the bottom of your rib cage.
 Cloth tape measures are most suited for an accurate measurement.

 You’ll want to measure the entire circumference of your hips.
 Begin at one hip, wrap around the buttocks, and to the other hip.
 The tape measure should be completely flat.

 When in doubt, measure again!
 Measuring yourself can be challenging, so even consider enlisting some help.
 The good news is that even if you don’t get your measurements one hundred percent correct, should you purchase a Silviyana dress we’ll work with you to obtain that perfect fit.
-We do this in two ways: 1. guaranteed custom fee and 2. muslin try-on.
+We guaranteed fit with our custom order option.